dlh01/dave-wpstarterkit/README.markdown

 ## wp-config.php and the wp-content directory ##

-By default, the kit moves `wp-config.php` one level above the `wordpress` directory, which is perfectly normal and even [recommended for added security][1].

-The `wp-content` directory has been renamed `content` and is also moved outside the `wordpress` directory, which, although perhaps unusual, is [supported just fine][2].
+By default, the kit moves `wp-config.php` one level above the `wordpress` directory.
+The `wp-content` directory has been renamed `content` and is also moved outside the `wordpress` directory, which is [supported just fine][2].

-The advantage of keeping `content` outside of your `wordpress` directory is that you can update WordPress more easily.
-Just overwrite the old `wordpress` directory with the new one.
-There's less worry about overwriting in `wordpress/wp-content` because everything should be stored in the `content` directory.

-That said, **always back up your site before upgrading**.
-Also note that any fresh copy of WordPress includes `readme.html`, which is removed from the kit by default (see below).
+For me, moving the configuration files and custom assets out of the application directory helps reinforce the separation between the two --- i.e., don't modify core files.
+It also saves a step when browsing to the `content` folder from your file manager or the command line.

 ## Additional modifications to wp-config.php ##